Perlishnov/three-Column-Component/README.md

 # This is a challenge from Front-end Mentor using HTML and CSS.
-It is responsive.
+It is responsive!! and I am used vercel for hosting.
 Sorry, feel too lazy to write the rest.